 - any applicable national legislation.

-ESA’s Education Office will offer guidance on each of these topics throughout the programme.
+ESA will offer guidance on each of these topics throughout the programme.

-The teams participating in the Fly Your Satellite! programme must rely on their own sponsors to fund the complete development of their satellite.
-The student teams must also rely on their own independent funding to support the satellite operations.
+The teams participating in the Fly Your Satellite! programme shall rely on their own sponsors to fund the complete development of their satellite and ground station.